longturn/freeciv21/docs/Coding/guidelines.rst

     // SPDX-License-Identifier: GPL-3.0-or-later
     // SPDX-FileCopyrightText: 2022 Author Name <how-to-contact@example.com>

 You do not need to add your name to the file, but we recommend that you do so.
-The same information will be stored in the Git history, but may be lost if someone ends up moving the file.
+Even if the same information is stored in the Git history, it may be lost if someone ends up moving the file.

 Header Guards